 4.10 By using our template that follows inclusive language guidelines and removes unnecessary barriers.

 4.11 As an example of things to consider on a job description, under ‘Core Skills and Competencies’, managers should avoid inflated requirements that could discourage candidates from a more diverse range of backgrounds.
-For instance, instead of saying ‘10+ years of experience required’ a more inclusive approach is ‘Experience in [identify the specific skills] is needed.
+For instance, instead of saying ‘10+ years of experience required’, a more inclusive approach is ‘Experience in [identify the specific skills] is needed.
 Equivalent experience is welcome’.

 Anonymous recruitment